 The main ingredients of this cake are pomegranate, kiwi, gur (jaggery) and wheat flour.
 No milk, no condensed milk and no sugar; you can even take a low-fat butter.
-My concentration on this cake was just to make it a healthy one, so that I can include it in my breakfast or snacks list.
-I baked this cake in microwave but you can try it in cooker too.
+My concentration on this cake was just to make it a healthy one so that I can include it in my breakfast or snacks list.
+I baked this cake in the microwave but you can try it in cooker too.
 Earlier, I had made chocolate cake in pressure cooker.
 I’ll soon share its recipe.
 Coming back to this eggless pomegranate cake, I made it in a rose-shaped mould.

-Here is the Recipe of Pomegranate Cake
+Here is the Recipe for Pomegranate Cake

 - 2 big sized pomegranates